Quantum computational chemistry: Classical computational chemistry

 \subsection{Chemical basis sets}

-In the second quantised formalism the Schr\"odinger equation is projected onto $M$ basis functions, as discussed in Sec.~\ref{Subsec:quantization}.
-In this section, we describe some of the conventional basis sets used in classical computational chemistry.
-Throughout this section, we refer to the `true' orbitals of the system.
-These can be obtained by numerically solving the Schr\"odinger equation using first quantised methods, which is only possible for small atoms or simple molecules.
+In this section, we describe some of the conventional orbital basis sets used in classical computational chemistry.
+Throughout this section, we will refer to the `true' orbitals of the system.
+These can be obtained by numerically solving the Schr\"odinger equation using grid based methods with a very fine grid spacing, which is only possible for small atoms or simple molecules.
 The orbital functions introduced in this section are approximations of these true orbitals.
-This immediately introduces an error in the second quantised approach which is not present in first quantised simulations.
-To understand the form of the single-particle atomic orbitals, it is helpful to first revisit the most simple atomic system, the non-relativistic hydrogen atom.
-The Hamiltonian of this system is that of a single particle in a central Coulomb potential, and has solutions of the form

-where $n$ denotes the energy level of the orbital, $l$ and $m$ describe the angular momentum, $R_{nl}(r)$ are products of Laguerre polynomials and a term decaying exponentially with distance $r$, and $Y_{lm}(\theta,\phi)$ are spherical harmonics~\cite{griffiths2016introduction}.
-While these solutions are exact for one electron atoms, they perform poorly for many-electron atoms.
-They rapidly become diffuse, so can't describe the behaviour of the core electrons well.
-As a result, functions of a different form are used as the basis states in computational chemistry.